Wallachian uprising of 1821: Pandur revival

 According to Jelavich, repressive measures against the Romanian peasantry remained subdued: "although villages were disarmed and attempts were made to collect the taxes and labor obligations that were due from the period of the rebellion, the entire matter was handled with relative moderation."
 Overall, however, the Vladimirescu revolt and the Sacred Band contributed to the "tangible degradation" of Wallachia's economy, which was only enhanced by the "terrible plundering" of Ottoman occupation.
 Le Moniteur Universel reported that "everything in the countryside has been destroyed; what Greek revolutionaries could not accomplish, the Ottoman vanguard did."
 A monetary crisis, sparked by the events of 1821 and cemented by the recovery of boyar privilege, affected both principalities for an entire decade.

 Troubles continued under Ghica, including raids by Arnauts hiding in Transylvania and a number of riots.
 In 1826 Simion Mehedințeanu attempted a new uprising at Padeș; he was defeated and hanged.
 Despite Ottoman concessions, Wallachia and Moldavia fell to a new Russian occupation in 1828–1829.
 During this phase, the Pandurs were revived by Governor Pavel Kiselyov and Costache Ghica, who created new units throughout Muntenia.
 The Divan, fearful of rebellion, reduced the number of Oltenian recruits, while Muntenians simply kept away.
 Liprandi commanded his own Russian unit in the campaign, giving employment to many Arnauts who had lived the previous seven years as marauding outlaws.
-This time saw the rise of a new Pandur commandant, Gheorghe Magheru.
+This moment saw the rise of a new Pandur commandant, Gheorghe Magheru.
 After policing Oltenia, he saw action again at Șișești, repelling 3,000 Ottomans with a force of 450 Pandurs.